SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 5. Load a previously loaded mesh for viewing (.sms)
 6. Surface, Volume, and extended options for meshing.
 These options are described below.
 7. Specify a global max edge size.
 This edge size will be targeted for all elements and no element will have a size larger than the specified number.
-	A. Absolute - is used to specify a number based on the dimensions of the model.
+	* Absolute - is used to specify a number based on the dimensions of the model.
-	B. Relative - is a number between 0 and 1.
+	* Relative - is a number between 0 and 1.
 The actual mesh size will be calculated by multiplying the length of the largest edge of the coordinate-aligned bounding box of the entity by the given parameter.
 8. Specify the number of optimization passes that the mesher will take on the solid.
 Higher optimization will change connectivity and move vertices in order to create a higher quality mesh.
 9. Once all the meshing parameters are specified, run the MeshSim within SimVascular.
 10. Select the directory in which to place all the mesh files to be written from the mesh.
 These files are described in the Written Mesh Files section.